15 Weight-Loss Tips from Real People Who Lost Over 50 Pounds

 "Don't be overwhelmed by 'how long it will take' or 'how far you have to go.'
 Focus on today, on this moment.
 Make the best choices that you can—start where you are, with what you have." – Jessica Ann, @join_jessica_xo.

-It’s easy to look at photos of people who have gone through successful weight loss transformations and think to yourself, “Wow, I wish I could do that,” and then continue sitting on your couch doing nothing, discouraged that you lack the ability.
+It's easy to look at photos of people who have gone through successful weight loss transformations and think to yourself, "Wow, I wish I could do that," and then continue sitting on your couch doing nothing, discouraged that you lack the ability.
 Remember that there needs to be a starting point to your journey, and that starting point is right now—the millisecond you make the decision to do better.
-Not “Monday,” not “next month,” now.
+Not "Monday," not "next month," now.
 Do it now.
-Even a tiny first step like throwing together one of these 35 Healthy Crock Pot Recipes for Weight Loss.
+Even a tiny first step like ridding your pantry of the chips or throwing together one of these healthy crock pot meal is a step in the right direction.

 Olivia Maceira, 100 Pounds